 - Unusually low blood pressure or dizziness

-- In severe cases: irregular heartbeat
+- In severe cases, irregular heartbeat

 If you experience these symptoms after taking magnesium supplements, stop taking them and seek medical attention.
-People with kidney disease should not supplement magnesium without medical supervision.

 FAQ